KGBT-TV

-KGBT-TV (channel 4) is a television station licensed to Harlingen, Texas, United States, serving the Lower Rio Grande Valley as a primary Antenna TV owned-and-operated station and a secondary MyNetworkTV affiliate.
-It is owned by Nexstar Media Group alongside Brownsville-licensed dual NBC/CBS affiliate KVEO-TV (channel 23).
+KGBT-TV (channel 4) is a television station licensed to Harlingen, Texas, United States, serving the Lower Rio Grande Valley as the local outlet for The CW Plus on its main channel and a primary independent station with a secondary MyNetworkTV affiliation on its second subchannel.
+It is owned by Nexstar Media Group, The CW's parent company, alongside Brownsville-licensed dual NBC/CBS affiliate KVEO-TV (channel 23).
 The two stations share studios on West Expressway (I-2/US 83) in Harlingen; KGBT-TV's transmitter is located in La Feria, Texas.

 KGBT-TV was the first television station established on the American side of the Rio Grande Valley and is the oldest still in operation.
 Long the CBS affiliate for the area, this changed when Nexstar acquired KGBT's non-license assets from Sinclair Broadcast Group and moved the CBS programming to a subchannel of KVEO in 2020.
 Nexstar later acquired the KGBT-TV license itself.
+In 2026, KGBT-TV became a CW owned-and-operated station.